lucaslago/okta-openid-samples/README.md

 }
 ```

-After receiving the ID Token from Okta, you should decode it and validate. **Validating** the token is a very important step in order to guarantee that it has not been altered by a malicious user.
+After receiving the ID Token from Okta, you should decode and validate it. **Validating** the token is a very important step in order to guarantee that it has not been altered by a malicious user.
 You should use a library to decode and validate JWTs, you can find a list of libs [here](https://jwt.io/).

 The process of validating a token works in the following manner: